-- 3. In this Order, unless the context otherwise requires:- - "casual worker" means a worker whose terms of engagement provide for the worker's payment at the end of each day's work and who is not re-engaged within the 24 hour period immediately following the payment; - "public holiday" means any of the days specified in section 64 of the Promulgation or any day appointed by notification under section 66 of that Promulgation; - "Promulgation" means the Employment Relations Promulgation of 2007; - "week" means a period of 7 consecutive days.
+- 3. In this Order, unless the context otherwise requires - - "Act" refers to Health and Safety at Work Act 1996; - "casual worker" means a worker whose terms of engagement provide for the worker's payment at the end of each day's work and who is not reengaged within the 24 hour period immediately following the payment; - "Promulgation" refers to the Employment Relations Promulgation 2007; - "public holiday" means any of the days specified in section 64 of the Promulgation or any day appointed by notification under section 66 of that Promulgation; - "security guard" means a person/worker who is wholly or mainly engaged on watching, guarding and having surveillance over any premises, chattels, stock, materials, vehicles, buildings, unoccupied sites and other form of properties as decided by the employer and such security guard must have successfully completed at least level one security officers' course, approved as grants claimable under the National Training Productivity Centre, within 12 months from 31st October, 2012;

+&quot;week" means a period of 7 consecutive days.

-Rates of Remuneration
+Rates of remuneration

-- 4.-(1) The minimum hourly rates of remuneration to be paid to a worker whether hourly, daily, weekly or for any period \$2.20. - (2) The minimum hourly rate of remuneration to be paid to a casual worker is \$2.75 per hour.
+- 4. (1) The minimum hourly rates of remuneration to be paid to a worker whether hourly, daily, weekly or for any period is \$2.41. - (2) The minimum hourly rate of remuneration to be paid to a casual worker is \$3.01.

-Hours of Work
+Hours of work